geexmmo/zimbra-adlocked-sync/README.md

 # About:
-Script generates list of emails from all disabled users in Active Directory.
+Script generates a list of emails from all disabled users in Active Directory.

-Locked user are being searched by `userAccountControl=514` field, meaning that search will hit only those who was mannualy blocked by AD administrators and those whose accounts are expired, users who was temporary blocked by exceeding their login attempt limits are ignored.
+Locked user are being searched by `userAccountControl=514` field, meaning that search will hit only those who was manually blocked by AD administrators and those whose accounts are expired, users who was temporary blocked by exceeding their login attempt limits are ignored.

-Script generates file `ADLockedAccounts.txt`, it contains `zmprov` commands that can be used to change status of Zimbra mail accounts to 'closed' or something leaving emails stored in those accounts intact.
+Script generates file `ADLockedAccounts.txt`, it contains `zmprov` commands that can be used to change status of Zimbra mail accounts to 'closed' or something, leaving emails stored in those accounts intact.

 # Running: